 Considered to be “the most photographed house in Maine” this light yellow house in Kennebunk has the whimsical look of a wedding cake.
-It’s definitely worth a look.
+It’s definitely worth a look and a picture!

 Not in the mood for beer?
 Next door to Federal Jacks is Maine Mead Works, serving up a colorful and creative variety of fruity honey wines.
 Purchase a tasting to sample a variety of flavors and learn more about what goes into the process of mead making, or purchase by the can.
 My personal favorite is the iced tea mead and while there is definitely a healthy amount a sweetness, this isn’t the syrupy wine that sometimes comes to mind with mead.